senthilva/RL_car_using_T3D/README.md

   In this phase integrated it with the T3D learning and passed the sensory data as image frames to a CNN

-  >- Attempt 1 : With 3 patches in fron of car as sensory data only as input
+  >- Attempt 1 : With 3 patches in front of car as sensory data only as input
      - https://youtu.be/Du_JzbbTuJw
-  >- Attempt 2 : With 3 patches in fron of car + **2 orientation with destination** as input
+  >- Attempt 2 : With 3 patches in front of car + **2 orientation with destination** as input (but i think something is wrong with way sensory data is fed - does not seem be factoring it)
      - https://youtu.be/NW1GH8aQFas
   >- Attempt 3 : With 1 patch of 80x80 around the car + **2 orientation with destination** as input
      - https://youtu.be/ixRxi3h5h1c

   Sensory data : Taken 3 patches in front of the car

+  Attempt 1:
+  State Dim
   >- left 30 degrees ; 40x40
   >- straight 0 degrees ; 40x40
   >- right 30 degrees; 40x40

   > then merged them to create 3 channel input to the CNN Network

+  Attempt 2 :
+  State Dim
+  >- left 30 degrees ; 40x40
+  >- straight 0 degrees ; 40x40
+  >- right 30 degrees; 40x40
+  +
+  >- +orientation with destination
+  >- -orientation with destination

+  Attempt 3 :
+  State Dim
+  >- 1 80x80 around car (resized to 30x30)
+  +
+  >- +orientation with destination
+  >- -orientation with destination

   ### Parameters used
   >- **Action Dimension** : 1 - angle of rotation
   >- **State Dimension** : 1200
-  >>- 3 channels of 40x40 = 1200 fed to the CNN
+  >>- 3 channels of 40x40 = 1200 fed to the CNN; later to 1 images + 2 orientation with destination

   >- Episode **done** if
-  >>- Max epsidoes steps reached : 1200
+  >>- Max epsidoes steps reached : 12000
   >>- Car gets to the edges
   >>- Reaches the destination